 Branding or a Brand Campaign?

+The brand is a company’s identity and helps it stand out from the competition with perceptions of quality and value, customer recognition, and compelling messaging.
+These impressions are cultivated through marketing campaigns, the product or brand reputation, and past or current promotions.
 A brand campaign differs from the brand in that it’s a marketing initiative to generate brand awareness in the desired audience.
 The campaign is still an extension of the brand and its traits, but seeks to share the brand story and get the message out to current and prospective customers.

 Goals of a Brand Campaign

 The primary objective of a brand campaign is brand recognition and the ultimate goal is to achieve growth as a business.
 How this growth is measured is unique and depends on the campaign you choose.
+While there may be various reasons to launch a brand campaign and numerous ways to go about it, there are two primary methods of fueling growth.
+These include:

 Brand Awareness